The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Spaces of Observables

 The definition of a function of an observable, given above, can easily be extended also to the case of functions of several observables compatible among each other.
 If one denotes with $\boldsymbol{O}$ the $n$-tuple of the compatible observables:

-and with$\boldsymbol{o}_{j}$ the $n$-tuple of the corresponding coefficients associated to the elementary projector $I_{j}$ of the basis:
+and with$\boldsymbol{o}_{j}$ the $n$-tuple of the corresponding coefficients associated to the primitive projector $I_{j}$ of the basis:

-we can define a function $f$ of the observables$\boldsymbol{O}$ as:
+we can define a function $f$ of the observables $\boldsymbol{O}$ as:

-If an observable $A$ is compatible with a complete set of compatible observables, that individuates a basis $\left\{ I_{j}\right\} $ of elementary projectors, for what outlined before, it will be decomposable, according to the projector basis $\left\{ I_{j}\right\} $, in the form \eqref{eq:Scomp_Oss}, with spectral coefficients $a_{j}$.
+If an observable $A$ is compatible with a complete set of compatible observables, that individuates a basis $\left\{ I_{j}\right\} $ of pairwise orthogonal, primitive projectors, for what outlined before, it will be decomposable, according to the projector basis $\left\{ I_{j}\right\} $, in the form \eqref{eq:Scomp_Oss}, with spectral coefficients $a_{j}$.
 We will now prove that \emph{the observable $A$ is a function of the observables }\textbf{\emph{$\boldsymbol{O}$ }}\emph{of the complete set}.
 In fact, after observing that, by changing the index $j$, the $n$-tuple $\boldsymbol{o}_{j}$ are distinct among each other, it suffices to put: $f\left(\boldsymbol{o}_{j}\right)\ideq a_{j}$.

 We will call a \emph{complete space of compatible observables}, a space of compatible observables containing a complete set of compatible observables.
-For them it holds the following fundamental \emph{theorem of uniqueness of the basis of elementary projectors}: \emph{every complete space of compatible observables admits an unique basis of elementary projectors}.
-Let's suppose, in fact, for absurd, that a complete space of compatible observables admits two distinct bases of elementary projectors: $\left\{ I_{j}\right\} $ and $\left\{ J_{k}\right\} $.
+For them it holds the following fundamental \emph{theorem of uniqueness of the basis of pairwise orthogonal, primitive projectors}: \emph{every complete space of compatible observables admits an unique basis of pairwise orthogonal, primitive projectors}.
+Let's suppose, in fact, for absurd, that a complete space of compatible observables admits two distinct bases of pairwise orthogonal, primitive projectors: $\left\{ I_{j}\right\} $ and $\left\{ J_{k}\right\} $.
 For a generic projector $I_{j_{0}}$ of the first basis, one would have:

-Since $I_{j_{0}}$ is elementary, the products in the last summation should cancel out all but one, corresponding to a certain index $k_{0}$, and so it should result $I_{j_{0}}=I_{j_{0}}J_{k_{0}}$.
-But being $J_{k_{0}}$ also elementary, the product $I_{j_{0}}J_{k_{0}}$, not being equal to $0$, should be equal to $J_{k_{0}}$, and so, by transitivity, it should result: $I_{j_{0}}=J_{k_{0}}$.
+Since $I_{j_{0}}$ is primitive, the products in the last summation should cancel out all but one, corresponding to a certain index $k_{0}$, and so it should result $I_{j_{0}}=I_{j_{0}}J_{k_{0}}$.
+But being $J_{k_{0}}$ also primitive, the product $I_{j_{0}}J_{k_{0}}$, not being equal to $0$, should be equal to $J_{k_{0}}$, and so, by transitivity, it should result: $I_{j_{0}}=J_{k_{0}}$.
 Every projector of the first basis, therefore, will be equal to one of the second and, by symmetry, every projector of the second basis too will be equal to one of the first.
 The two bases will so be identical.